Tomer-Barak/PostAngel/play_store_listing.md

 - [ ] App Preview Video (optional)

 ## Release Notes for First Version
-Initial release of BarakBot Screen Share:
+Initial release of PostMuse:
-- Share screenshots directly to your BarakBot server
-- Configure custom server URL
+- Create AI-generated social media posts based on your personal knowledge base
+- Get suggested responses for social media posts via screenshot sharing
+- Intelligently incorporate your preferred topics into responses when relevant
+- Customizable with your own OpenAI API key
-- Set sender name and chat ID
+- Open source and privacy-focused design
 - Simple and intuitive interface